 WHO prequalification assessors are available to meet with applicants either before ("pre-submission" meeting), or at any stage following submission of a dossier.
 Meetings can thus be organized with reference to a new or to an ongoing application.
 Participation of WHO prequalification inspectors in these meetings can be arranged if this is considered necessary or would be helpful.

 The primary purpose of such meetings is to resolve or clarify technical issues that cannot be addressed easily by other means, such as email exchange.
-These issues may be general — for example, relating to WHO prequalification procedures — or specific — for example, concerning prequalification requirements relating to pharmaceutical quality or efficacy/safety.
+These issues may be general — for example, relating to WHO prequalification procedures — or specific — for example, concerning compilation of a dossier for a specific product.
 Applicants may request a face-to-face meeting or a meeting in the form of a teleconference or videoconference.

 How to request a meeting

-A face-to-face meeting, teleconference, or videoconference may be requested by completing a Meeting Request Form.
+A face-to-face meeting, teleconference, or videoconference may be requested by email (see aforementioned email addresses).
 The request will be reviewed and if a meeting is considered to be worthwhile, WHO will confirm the suggested date of the meeting, or propose alternative dates, depending on the availability of any needed experts, as well as the most appropriate location if the meeting will be face-to-face.
-Face-to-face meetings are generally held in Geneva, Switzerland or Copenhagen, Denmark.
-Meetings in Copenhagen are held in conjunction with dossier assessment sessions, or the annual meeting with manufacturers, and benefit from the increased availability of experts.
+Face-to-face meetings are generally held in Geneva, Switzerland or in Copenhagen, Denmark during the annual meeting with manufacturers.

 The applicant may be requested to provide an information package, to be received at least one week before the face-to-face meeting, tele- or videoconference, so that WHO staff can prepare adequately.